NEITHER FISH NOR FOWL

 Permission is granted by the Federal Tort Claims Act, which grants permission to sue for many types of negligence.
 The FTCA, however, does not permit suit where the negligent act complained of is a “discretionary function” of government.
 The trial court concluded that “clotheslining” fishermen with an understaffed and poorly-thought-out power line recovery operation was a government function, and the court thus lacked jurisdiction to hear the lawsuit.
 The 11th Circuit Court of Appeals agreed.

-But this week, the Supreme Court of the United States reversed.
+But two years ago, the Supreme Court of the United States reversed.
 TVA could be a fish.
 Or a fowl.
 But it could not change according to what was convenient.
 If it was out in the marketplace acting like a private entity, it will be treated like one.

 The Court of Appeals had applied an unusually attenuated syllogism here: the TVA has the power of eminent domain to condemn real estate for the installation of power lines.
 Because that is a government function, if when and where and how to build power lines is a discretionary function, any institutional stupidity that attends the building of power lines is likewise a discretionary function.